|Grave of John J. Sheridan in Evergreen, Ala.|

 May 26, 1865 – During the Civil War, a skirmish was fought at Sweetwater Station, Wyoming.

-May 26, 1874 – On his 21st birthday, outlaw John Wesley Hardin, who lived in Pollard, Ala. from late 1875 until the summer of 1877, shot and killed Deputy Sheriff Charles Webb in Brown County, Texas.
+May 26, 1874 – On his 21st birthday, outlaw John Wesley Hardin, who lived in Pollard, Ala. for about 18 months (from late 1875 until the summer of 1877), shot and killed Deputy Sheriff Charles Webb in Brown County, Texas.

 May 26, 1889 – Nancy Peacock (Lewis Lavon Peacock’s stepmother) sold the family farm in Covington County on this date to A.G.
 Atkinson for only $46, barely a dollar an acre.